Sailor Mercury: Special powers and items

 Sailor Mercury's first major offensive attack is Shine Aqua Illusion, introduced in the second story arc, which can be used as a projectile, to freeze the enemy in solid ice, or to create a defensive barrier out of solid ice.
-Aside from variations on her other powers (mostly improving their strength with the addition of "Freezing" or "Snow"), her next named attack is Mercury Aqua Mirage, used during the third arc of the manga and again in the special side-story "Ami's First Love" (manga and anime) and she also uses this attack in second anime series.
-Her final and greatest strength and power comes in the fourth story arc, when she takes on her second Sailor Soldier form (Super Sailor Mercury in the anime).
-At this stage she acquires a special weapon, the Mercury Rod, and with it Mercury Aqua Rhapsody, which is her primary attack for the duration of the story.
+Aside from variations on her other powers (mostly improving their strength with the addition of "Freezing" or "Snow"), her next named attack is Mercury Aqua Mirage, used during the third arc of the manga and again in the special side-story "Ami's First Love" (manga and anime) and she also uses this attack in Crystal.
+Her final and greatest strength and power comes in the fourth story arc, when she takes on her second Sailor Guardian form, Super Sailor Mercury.
+At this stage, she acquires the Mercury Rod, and with it Mercury Aqua Rhapsody, which is her primary attack for the rest of the story.
 In the anime, Mercury gains the rod deep within her subconscious.
 The manga took a different approach with the Mercury Rod making it more of an item rather than a rod formed due to the attack.
-Furthermore, Sailor Mercury gained the rod through her power guardian.
-In the manga the Mercury Rod, as well as the other Sailor Soldiers' weapons have their own "wills" and can even speak and give input.
+Furthermore, Sailor Mercury gained the rod through her Power Guardian.
+In the manga, the Mercury Rod, as well as the other Sailor Guardians' weapons, have their own "wills" and can even speak and give input.

-In addition to her own powers, Sailor Mercury has more non-magical items than any other Sailor Soldier.
+In addition to her own powers, Sailor Mercury has more non-magical items than any other Sailor Guardian.
 Early on in the series she makes frequent use of an extremely powerful "Micro-miniature Super Computer" that enables her to make special calculations, scan her surroundings, track the movements of allies as well as foes, and determine her enemies' weak points.
 The computer works in sync with her Mercury Goggles, which analyzes the area around her and displays information in front of her eyes and on the Computer.
-The visor may be a hologram of some sort; it materializes across her face when she touches her earring.
 The manga sometimes shows her wearing a small microphone connected to her earring, which she uses to communicate with Luna at the Sailor Guardians' hideout during the manga's first arc.
-All of these devices gradually fall out of use as the series progresses.
-She is one of two Sailor Guardians to use it for a named attack (Mercury Aqua Storm), and later can transform it into a sword.
+In PGSM, she is one of two Sailor Guardians to use it for a named attack (Mercury Aqua Storm), and later can transform it into a sword.
 She also creates swords out of water, both as Sailor Mercury and as Dark Mercury.